DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 <div class='left' style='float:left;width:50%'>

-*For a good architecture...*
+*For good architectures...*
 # Be Pragmatic, Yet Visionary

-* *Pragmatic* - Dealing with things sensibly and realistically in a way that is based on a practical rather than a theoretical considerations
+* *Pragmatic* - Dealing with things sensibly and realistically in a way that is based on practical rather than theoretical considerations

 * *Visionary* - Thinking about or planning the future with imagination or wisdom